Like every local small business, Safelite had a tough time during the lockdown.

 "During the lockdown, we had time to look at the research we've done over the last three years and it's now clear that as you drive around the country, you'll see lots of decent Kiwi folk unknowingly breaking the law.

 "They carry bikes on the backs of cars which obscure their number plates and lights.

 "More importantly, they are unaware that they may be putting their families at risk from a rear-end shunt.

 "As cycling becomes more and more popular and clubs grow, this problem can only increase and the police will have to become more active."

-This small Palmerston North firm remains open for business, and dedicated to an "educate not prosecute" road safety campaign for cyclists who carry bikes on the backs of cars.
+Safelite remains open for business, and is dedicated to an "educate not prosecute" road-safety campaign for cyclists who carry bikes on the backs of cars.

 If any local bike club needs help through this tough time, contact Safelite at Admin@safelite.co.nz

 Support a local business and buy a Safelite locally at Cyclista on George St, or online at: www.safelite.co.nz/buynow.aspx